-Burning Man Now and Then
+Burning Man Now & Then

 When I attended Burning Man in the year 2000 I set up my tripod with my Nikon Coolpix 990 digital camera on the playa near the Man, roughly on the 7am line, about ⅓ of the way from the Man to Esplanade.
 I took 48 photos at 7.5° intervals.
 The 48 photos have been blended in Photoshop into a single image 2.5 feet tall and 127 feet wide.
 Wrapped into a circle and mounted at eye level, this creates a circle about 40 feet diameter.
 Standing in the middle of the circle and looking out to the horizon, visitors get to see a 360° view of Burning Man as it was in 2000.